computer-lab/computerlab.io/source/_posts/bars-to-code-at.md

 Second, bars tend to have more power outlets.
 Most recently-opened bars have power strips running under the bar or along seating areas.
 I think this is because bars want people to linger, and coffee shops don't.
-Someone staying at a bar for a few hours will likely order a number of expensive drinks, whereas someone staying at a cafe will only order a coffee and maybe a snack.
+Someone staying at a bar for a few hours will likely order a number of expensive drinks, where someone staying at a cafe will only order a coffee and maybe a snack.

 Third, bars tend to be darker and cooler, relative to cafes, which are often